peterm95018/nodejs-leaflet/README.md

 # nodejs-leaflet
 A simple ExpressJS app that includes a Leaflet example.
 This is a modified lesson from a Udemy class I was taking.
 It uses the jade templating language and pulls in Bootstrap and Mapbox libraries.

+To make it more useful, I changed the local authentication to use our LDAP.

 The mapbox library and token is for a version of my styled mobile map.
 Displays the standard map using OSM data that is themed for UC Santa Cruz.
 More about the Mapbox theming is found at http://petermcmillan.com/

 The real secret to getting 100% height and width via Bootstrap 3 was to restructure the divs and classes a little and add some specific CSS overwrites to handle default padding and margins found in Bootstrap 3.